deloma-de/primefaces-mobile/README.md

 ## Inofficial fork

-This project is an inoffical partial "fork" from legacy PrimeFaces **6.1** mobile components which were removed in PrimeFaces 7.0.
+This project is an inoffical partial "fork" from legacy PrimeFaces **6.1** extracting mobile components which were removed in PrimeFaces 7.0.

 ### Motivation